SirMishMash/Unity-StylizedGrass/README.md

 Random Width (Min and Max) | Randomly sets the width of the grass using 2 variables.<br />**X = Min** and **Y = Max**

 ## Grass Blade Settings
-Section | Description
+How reach blade of grass is rendered.
+Settings that deal with the color of the grass blades Section | Description
 ------------ | -------------
 Grass Fade Distance | Strength of alpha blending effect when particles clip into another object.<br />**Note:** Only applies if asset is a soft particle.